 Flexibility is what makes WordPress so great, you can create anything from a simple blog to a fully functioning membership site all from the same content management system.
+Whether you’re trying to restrict access to a personality test using a WordPress quiz plugin, or restricting access to client-specific content, there are plenty of reasons users might need to login.
 As websites get increasingly more complicated, we’re finding more situations where users have reason to log into WordPress websites.

 Some common examples include:

 - e-commerce websites

 In each of these situations, our users need to login to WordPress to access their account information or access content or features that publicly browsing users don’t have access to.

 WordPress makes this easy with it’s builtin user management and authentication systems.
 Simply navigate to www.yourdomain.com/login and you’re presented with a login screen.
 While this is functional, it’s not the best experience.

 Typically you’ll want a better solution than using the vanilla WordPress login screen, for example, you might want a simple login popup modal.
 Let’s discuss the benefits.